Amir Sharif

 wspec mytest_spec.rb

-I use a personal .gitignore and store a bunch of snippets” that I’ve caught myself running in the console over and over again.
-Let’s say you’re debugging a function that has strange behavior - you don’t want to write tests, because you already have a repro on the console, but changing the method seems to break other cases.
+Let’s say you’re debugging a function that has strange behavior - you don’t want to write tests, because you already have a repro on a REPL/console, but changing the method seems to break other cases.

 # scratch.rb